ramwanikirtan/Introduction-to-Generative-AI/week1/README.md

 ---

 ## 3. How Does Generative AI Work?
 Generative AI uses special models called neural networks.
 These models are trained on huge datasets (like books, images, or code) and learn patterns in the data.

+**Analogy:** Training a generative AI is like teaching a child to draw by showing them thousands of pictures.
+Eventually, the child can draw something new by combining what they’ve seen.

 **Popular generative models:**
 - **Large Language Models (LLMs):** Generate text (e.g., ChatGPT, Gemini, Llama-2)